5 Gluten-Free Ways to Survive the Summer

 Everything does not have to be about food.
 My sister and I used to love cooking together, but after I stopped eating gluten, that quickly flew out the window.
 Instead, we started working out together.
-It is possible to spend quality time with family and friends without fast food being the center.
+Spending quality time with family and friends is possible without fast food being the center.

-Shopping for clothes/shoes, or going to a concert, for example, are great ways of hanging out without awkward moments, or not being able to find “safe” foods.
+Shopping for clothes/shoes, or going to a concert, for example, are great ways of hanging out without awkward moments or being unable to find “safe” foods.
 Educate Your Family and Friends Have an honest conversation with your loved ones.

 Let them know about your allergies and the reactions you could get.
-Once they understand that you are not blatantly rejecting them, they will more than likely be supportive of you and the lifestyle.
+Once they understand that you are not blatantly rejecting them, they will likely be supportive of you and the lifestyle.
 Give them recipes, or offer to bring side dishes to events.
-Just because you may be the only person with those problems, does not mean you will automatically be the outcast.
+Just because you may be the only person with those problems does not mean you will automatically be the outcast.

 My Life Today

 So I got my life back.
 I am now the healthiest I have ever been, the strongest, and have gained a new level of maturity.
-In no way have I learned everything there is to know and learn, but I have come a long way.
-I eat only when I am hungry and have prepared dishes for my family that was vegan and gluten-free.
+I have not learned everything there is to know and learn, but I have come a long way.
+I eat only when I am hungry and have prepared dishes for my family that is vegan and gluten-free.

 Traveling has gotten better.
 I found a pizza place that has gluten-free options.
 My family knows what to look for when shopping and the dos and don’ts of food preparation.
 Yes, food is still a love language, incorporated deep in culture, and how we socialize, but it is not emotional for me anymore.
 I eat to live, not live to eat.